The Best Low-Risk Investments To Store Your Emergency Funds

 If you withdraw from a fixed deposit before maturity, you will lose the interest.
 In some cases, you may even face penalties.

-Instead, you'll want to place your emergency funds in these instruments:
+Instead, when considering where to invest emergency fund stashes, you'll want to look at flexible low risk investment options singapore institutions offer.
+Place your emergency funds in these instruments:

 1. High-interest savings account